multitudes/portfolio/README.md

 ## World Coffee Cupping App

-This app is currently in beta on TestFlight!
+This app is currently in beta on TestFlight.
 https://testflight.apple.com/join/wSaG1GYU

-#### A beautiful coffee timer for the world coffee cupping held by James Hoffmann
+#### A beautiful coffee timer for the (world coffee cupping)[https://www.worldslargestcoffeetasting.com] held by James Hoffmann

 <br>
 <p align="center">